openintegrationhub/openintegrationhub/services/data-hub/src/minhash-poc/README.md

 After a basic implementation is done, this functionality should be challenged on the basis of various data sets and optimized in a further step so that “false positives” only occur to a minimal extent when determining the identity.

+### Proof of concept

+An initial implementation of the algorithms can be found at services/data-hub/src/minhash-poc/lib.

+We have used https://github.com/duhaime/minhash as a starting point and rewritten it in Data-Hub compatible typescript language.
+The correct functioning of the new library can be checked using the ported tests.

+Then different data sets were checked for the existence of a common identity.
+The result of this initial check can be summarized as follows:

+The "minhashing" of small data sets basically works here and is suitable for establishing the same identities in different data sets.

+In contrast to the conventional application of these algorithms, the OIH's context tends to handle tiny-sized data sets.
+Each set usually contains a small amount of characters and therefore results more often in a meager set of shingles.
+In the end this can lead to accumulated false positives.

+One possible conclusion is that automatic detection using the Minhash method should not be accepted without a further verification process.
+This should be done by algorithmic post-processing or plain human interaction on a suited merge interface.